projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

   Specify the final build is for Release or Debug.

 ``SERIAL_CONSOLE`` (a child node of ``DEBUG_OPTIONS``):
-  Specify the host serial device which is used for hypervisor debug.
+  Specify the host serial device is used for hypervisor debugging.

 ``MEM_LOGLEVEL`` (a child node of ``DEBUG_OPTIONS``):
   Specify the default log level in memory.